sike25/interpretability/02_Explaining_Predictions/zhou_cam_analysis.md

 1. **Weakly Supervised Object Localization:**

-> This is object localization as an emergent quality of training CNNs to classify images.
+> This is an object detection task where the training image data has no bounding boxes.
 >
 > a.
 Bergamo et al: Using masks to identify parts of images that maximize activation.
 (Sounds like RISE).
 >